Is Saving $1,000 a Month Good? A Clear Guide to Your Financial Future

 Investment Accounts

-For long-term savings goals that are 5 or more years away, you may want to consider investing your money in a mix of stocks, bonds, mutual funds, and ETFs that can help your money grow more.
+For long-term savings goals five or more years away, consider investing your money in a mix of stocks, bonds, mutual funds, and ETFs that can help your money grow more.
 These types of investments can be volatile, so be sure to consider how they might fluctuate.
 This will be more appropriate if you have a longer savings horizon or flexible goals.

 What About Saving $1,000 per Month for Retirement?